Afjunior18/Simpsons-Memory-Game/README.md

 Game Board: This is the main area where players interact with the cards and try to find matching pairs.
 ![The Game Board](docs/ux-03.png)

-Game Controls: Buttons like "Start Game" and "Hard Level" allow users to initiate and adjust the difficulty level of the game.
+Game Controls: Buttons like "Start/Easy" and "Start/Hard" allow users to initiate and adjust the difficulty level of the game.
 ![Start Game](docs/ux-01.png)

 Timer and Statistics: The game displays a timer to track the time taken to complete the game, as well as statistics like the number of successful matches and incorrect attempts.